refraction-ray/iastu-hpc2-manual/administrators/hardwares/README.md

 #### extra specs

-for c8, we have two extra 4T HDD, and for c9, we have two extra RTX2080Ti GPU cards
+for c8, we have two extra 4T HDD (as hardware raid1), and for c9, we have two extra RTX2080Ti GPU cards

 #### misc